The Search for Yitzchak's Wife and the Servant's Retelling/0

 III.
 Discrepancies – In the places where the two accounts actively disagree with one another, commentators either try to harmonize and equate the accounts or choose one version as the accurate one, while explaining why the other presented the story differently: [See When was the Jewelry Given and A Wife for Yitzchak for further discussion.]

 • Servant's account takes precedence – Several commentators give priority to the servant's account, assuming that he was tasked with looking for a wife from Avraham's family specifically.
 As such, they assume that the servant gave the jewelry to Rivka only after knowing her lineage.
-These commentators must reinterpret the narrator's version:
+These commentators must reinterpret the original version of the event:

-• Narrator's account takes precedence Ibn Kaspi Tirat Kesef 105-107Bereshit 24:23Bereshit 24:38About R. Yosef ibn Kaspiand MalbimBereshit 24:10Bereshit 24:22Bereshit 24:37Bereshit 24:39Bereshit 24:42Bereshit 24:47About R. Meir Leibush Weiser, in contrast, give priority to the narrator's account, understanding that Avraham charged his servant to find a wife from Mesopotamia, but not necessarily from his family.
+• Initial account takes precedence Ibn Kaspi Tirat Kesef 105-107Bereshit 24:23Bereshit 24:38About R. Yosef ibn Kaspiand MalbimBereshit 24:10Bereshit 24:22Bereshit 24:37Bereshit 24:39Bereshit 24:42Bereshit 24:47About R. Meir Leibush Weiser, in contrast, give priority to the account that is told in the narrative voice, understanding that Avraham charged his servant to find a wife from Mesopotamia, but not necessarily from his family.
 Character was more important than lineage.
 As such, the servant gave gifts to Rivka as soon as she passed his test, even though her family was still unknown to him.
 They view the differences in the servant's account as intentional changes made to better accomplish his goal.

 • The servant on his own introduced the idea that he was looking for a relative only so as to please Rivka's family.